home-assistant/home-assistant.io/source/_components/apiai.markdown

 - Click on "Create Agent"
 - Select name, language (if you are planning to use it with Google Actions check [here](https://support.google.com/assistant/answer/7108196?hl=en) supported languages) and time zone
 - Click "Save"
-- Go to "Fullfiment" (in the left menu)
+- Go to "Fulfillment" (in the left menu)
 - Enable Webhook and set your Home Assistant URL with the Api.ai endpoint.
 Eg.: ``https://myhome.duckdns.org/api/apiai?api_password=HA_PASSWORD``
 - Click "Save"
 - Create a new intent